Like many others, I used to assume that if you want to be good, always study the best of the best of the best.

 Sometimes, winners have different goals than you.
 Some want to stack medals and trophies.
 Others want to make a massive amount of money at all costs.
 If your goal is to spend time with family or stay healthy, well, following what they do will force you to sacrifice those values.

-Their Advice Is Too Generic
+Their Advice Is Too Generic and Vague.

 I was reading a few articles from people who had achieved decent success.